 Professional Development > Course Descriptions

-Gain new insights and practice applying them in professional development courses in health policy, behavioral economics, operations management, and health care innovation.
+Gain new insights and practice applying them in professional development courses in health equity, behavioral economics, leadership, transformation, and health care innovation.
 Courses are taught by internationally recognized leaders at the University of Pennsylvania, including the Perelman School of Medicine, the Wharton School, the Leonard Davis Institute for Health Economics, and the Penn Medicine Center for Health Care Innovation.

 Courses run throughout the year, so you can match your studies to your schedule and interests in improving health care.
 Courses are online and 4 weeks long, with specific start and end dates.
 A combination of self-directed and interactive learning activities allows for both flexibility and the opportunity to engage with fellow innovative health professionals.

 Please note that the course schedule is subject to change.